 The human resource (HR) function is widely considered a strategic component of the organization.
 Earning your B.S. in Management - HR Concentration will provide you the tools you need to thrive in this exciting environment.
 Human resource professionals are employed in large and small organizations and in every industry.
 Examples of human resource responsibilities include HR planning, recruiting, interviewing, hiring, training and development, onboarding, payroll, managing benefits, and navigating employment law.
 In smaller organizations, HR professionals may be responsible for many functions, while in larger organizations, HR employees may play a more specialized role.

-The B.S. in Business Management: Intelligent System and Process (ISAP) Concentration, based on the SAP curriculum, provides students with business processes and data sciences concepts and SAP system access that will enrich their academic understanding of data analytics' roles in improvement of business processes.
-Students also receive the SAP Student Recognition Award certificate (see below) in addition to earning a B.S. in Business Management - ISAP Concentration.
+The B.S. in Business Management: Business Processes and Data Analytics Concentration, based on the SAP curriculum, provides students with business processes and data sciences concepts and SAP system access that will enrich their academic understanding of data analytics' roles in improvement of business processes.
+Students also receive the SAP Student Recognition Award certificate (see below) in addition to earning a B.S. in Business Management - Business Processes and Data Analytics Concentration.

 Reflecting the growing globalization of commerce and the expansion in opportunities for international careers, the Department of Management offers a Bachelor of Science in International Business.